RoBan1994/Coursera_Capstone/README.md

 <b>Steps to upload file from IBM Watson:</b>

 1. Download file from IBM watson as .ipynb to ~\Desktop\projects\Coursera_Capstone
-2. Execute the following commands:
+2. Execute the following commands after executing cd ~\Desktop\projects\Coursera_Capstone

     a. git add <file_name>            (Replace <file_name> with the actual name of the file)

     b. git commit -m <user_message>   (Replce <user message> with an actual message)

     c. git push

+Note: git status is useful.